-- Every decade or sooner. - If there is a decline in your health or your agents' health. - If there is a death (does that impact what is on your document) - If you receive a new diagnosis or an illness has progressed. - If you get divorced or a domestic partnership end and they are named as healthcare agents.
-Your document would no longer be valid, you would need to complete a new one.
+- Every decade or sooner. - If there is a decline in your health or your agents' health. - If there is a death (Does that impact what is on your document?). - If you receive a new diagnosis or an illness has progressed. - If you get divorced or a domestic partnership ends and they are named as healthcare agents.